 IN THE US

-Fast forward to October 2015, when shows from Nordic and Eastern European countries began arriving on Acorn TV — specifically, the US premieres of the hit Finnish drama Easy Living (Helppo elämä) and the gripping Romanian drama Umbre.
-And in 2016 Acorn TV premiered the compelling Finnish drama Hooked (Koukussa), the intense French drama The Disappearance (Disparue), Italian period drama The Viceroys (I viceré), and Black Widows, the multi-lingual (Danish, Norwegian, and Swedish) version of the Finnish mystery/crime drama.
+Fast forward to October 2015, when shows from Nordic and Eastern European countries began arriving on Acorn TV — specifically, the US premieres of the Finnish drama Easy Living and the Romanian drama Umbre.
+And in 2016 Acorn TV premiered the Finnish drama Hooked, French drama The Disappearance, Italian period drama The Viceroys, and Black Widows, the multi-lingual Scandinavian version of the Finnish mystery-crime drama.

 The number of Euro TV titles available to stream on Amazon.com has grown exponentially since 2015.
 Many are available on a pay-per-view (PPV) or -season basis, while others are no-cost offerings for Prime Video members.

-Eurochannel offers a wide range of Euro TV series, including those that premiered in the US, UK, and around the world under the “European Prime TV Series” banner.
-They include the French anthology series Suite Noire; the Dutch royal family biopic series Crowns and Jewels, made up of the miniseries Bernhard, Scoundrel of Orange and Beatrix, Orange Under Fire; Finnish drama Second Chance (Toisen kanssa); Czech crime dramedy Kveta Mysteries (Ach, ty vraždy!); and Norwegian drama Struggle for Life (Kampen for tilværelsen).
+Eurochannel offers a range of Euro TV series, such as those that premiered under the “European Prime TV Series” banner, including the French anthology series Suite Noire (now called Crimes of the City); the Dutch royal family biopic series Crowns and Jewels, made up of the miniseries Bernhard, Scoundrel of Orange and Beatrix, Orange Under Fire; Finnish drama Second Chance; Czech crime dramedy Kveta Mysteries; and Norwegian drama Struggle for Life.

 For as humongous as Google is, the Euro TV pickings in its online store are decidedly slim and can be gotten elsewhere (unless having all of your media under your Google account is a must).
 A few shows I’ve found here: Beck, Maison Close, The Returned, and Spiral.
 There might be more, but to be frank about it, there’s no easy way to search for titles.
-(A bit ironic, given that Google is a titan in the search space.)
+(How ironic.)

 Hulu has two subscription options: $7.99/month to stream programs with a limited number of commercials, and $11.99/month to watch commercial-free content.